-- With a northern coast on the Caribbean, Venezuela’s neighbours are Colombia to the west, Brazil to the south and Guyana to the east.
+- With a northern coast on the Caribbean, Venezuela’s neighbors are Colombia to the west, Brazil to the south and Guyana to the east.

 - The coordinates for Venezuela are 10.5000º N, 66.9667º